Die Hochzeitsspielerin (The Matchmaker)

 • In Paris, Tina attends a grand gala with Andreas, where she observes Herta growing closer to Sieghart.
 This causes Tina to reconsider her original matchmaking plans, realizing that love might not fit into the perfect mold she had envisioned.

-• Back in Vienna, Tina comes to accept Herta’s bond with Sieghart, realizing that true affection matters more than her rigid matchmaking ideas.
+• Tina comes to accept Herta’s bond with Sieghart, realizing that true affection matters more than her rigid matchmaking ideas.
 This marks the beginning of her personal growth and self-awareness.

 • Lara offers emotional support to Tina, gently providing advice on love and relationships, helping Tina navigate the challenges of her evolving perspective.